 Apart from communication, Slack integrates perfectly with several apps, such as Google Calendar, Microsoft Outlook, etc. Slack also takes security pretty seriously, with features like SSO.

-Best Media & Resources
+Best Media & Creativity Resources

 Think of Canva as a large repository of templates which allows you to create visually stunning images that boost the appeal and traffic of your blog.
 It’s interface is super beginner friendly and frankly anyone can produce a decent looking design on Canva with their drag and drop tools.